lucperkins/inhalt/README.md

 Static site generation has recently gotten _very_ interesting in the JavaScript space with the rise of blazing-fast build tools like [Vite] and [swc] and powerful, developer-friendly frameworks like [Next.js][next], [Gatsby], [Nuxt], [Astro], and [Remix].

 One thing these frameworks have in common is that they require you to do your own content management.
 If you want to build a blog or a documentation site, you need to supply your own logic to fetch files, choose the right data from those files, convert files in formats like [Markdown] to HTML, and so on.
-Some of these frameworks do have good content management libraries, such as [`nuxt-content`][nuxt-content] for [Nuxt].
+Some of these frameworks do have good content management libraries, such as [`nuxt-content`][nuxt-content] for [Nuxt], but I don't really see anyone sharing their work or trying to build something foundational to relieve others of work.

 But I look out in this space and see a lot of redundant effort.
 What if we could just have _one_ really good library that developers could use directly inside of these frameworks _or_ as the basis for framwork-specific libraries.